jcs-instructor/mobtimer/CONTRIBUTING.md

 - start-frontend-watch.sh - Compiles frontend and starts frontend server.
 Recompiles backend if any changes to frontend files.
 - compile-mobtimer-api-watch.sh - calls compile-api-no-watch and waits for changes.

-When you need to refresh node_modules in frontend or backend, run ./scripts/clean-all.sh

-- clean-all.sh must be run.
-Removes the dist and node_module directories, and reruns yarn.
+When you need to refresh node_modules in frontend or backend, run "mobtimer clean all" task.
+(This removes the dist and node_module directories, and reruns yarn.)

 # Production Deployment